-Hasty Russian retreat leaves a devastated Ukrainian village
+Devastated Ukrainian village emerges from Russian occupation

 Serhii Lobodenko, head of the Chuhuiv district that includes Hrakove, said the area saw fierce battles during six months of occupation.

-“There were a lot of destroyed roads, private houses, a lot of people dead and a lot of people missing, both military and civilians,” he said, as residents in nearby Chkalovske gathered to receive recently delivered aid.
+“There were a lot of destroyed roads, private houses, a lot of people dead and a lot of people missing, both military and civilians,” he said, as residents in nearby Chkalovske gathered to receive food and water.
 “Now we are trying to repair the infrastructure, the electricity and gas.
 The food is brought in because people did not have food.”

+Images of devastation and stories of hardship are emerging from other places recaptured in the Ukrainian advance, including Izium, a strategic city also recently retaken that President Volodymyr Zelenskyy visited Wednesday in a rare foray outside the capital.

-During the Russian occupation, Myronenko and his neighbors banded together to clear junk out of the basement of their apartment building and turn it into a shelter.
+A few weeks into Russian occupation in Hrakove, Myronenko and his neighbors banded together to clear junk out of the basement of their apartment building and turn it into a shelter.
 With their apartments destroyed, it remains their home.

 They found a couple of metal pipes and wedged them between the floor and the ceiling, hoping that would keep it from caving in as the building shook from explosions, said one of the four, 70-year-old Oleh Lutsai.
 They ventured outside to plant potatoes despite the incessant shelling, knowing they needed food to survive.